AmusedPocket/TuneTrax/documentation/user-stories/user_stories.md

 * As a logged in user, I want to log out via an easy to find log out button on the navigation bar.
   * While on any page of the site:
-    * I can log out of my account and be redirected to a page displaying recent FauxTweets.
+    * I can log out of my account and be redirected to a page displaying recent songs.
       * So that I can easily log out to keep my information secure.

-## FauxTweets

-### Create FauxTweets

-* As a logged in user, I want to be able to post new FauxTweets.
-  * When I'm on the `/new-fauxtweet` page:
-    * I can write and submit a new FauxTweet.
-      * So that I can share my thoughts and memes with my friends.

-### Viewing FauxTweets

-* As a logged in _or_ logged out user, I want to be able to view a selection of the most recent FauxTweets.
-  * When I'm on the `/fauxtweets` page:
-    * I can view the ten most recently posted FauxTweets.
-      * So that I can read and interact with the thoughts and memes of my friends.

-* As a logged in _or_ logged out user, I want to be able to view a specific FauxTweet and its associated FauxComments and FauxLikes.
-  * When I'm on the `/fauxtweets/:id` page:
-    * I can view the content of the FauxTweet, as well as the associated FauxComments and FauxLikes.
-      * So that I can read and interact with the thoughts and memes of my friends, and add my own thoughts and memes in the FauxComments.

-### Updating FauxTweets

-* As a logged in user, I want to be able to edit my FauxTweets by clicking an Edit button associated with the FauxTweet anywhere that FauxTweet appears.
-  * When I'm on the `/fauxtweets`, `/fauxtweets/:id`, or `/users/:id/fauxtweets` pages:
-    * I can click "Edit" to make permanent changes to FauxTweets I have posted.
-      * So that I can fix any errors I make in my FauxTweets.

-### Deleting FauxTweets

-* As a logged in user, I want to be able to delete my FauxTweets by clicking a Delete button associated with the FauxTweet anywhere that FauxTweet appears.
-  * When I'm on the `/fauxtweets`, `/fauxtweets/:id`, or `/users/:id/fauxtweets` pages:
-    * I can click "Delete" to permanently delete a FauxTweet I have posted.
-      * So that when I realize I shouldn't have publicly said something, I can easily remove it.
+## Songs

+### Create Songs

+* As a logged in user, I want to be able to post new Songs.
+  * When I'm on the `/new-song` page:
+    * I can post a new song.
+      * Able to specify: Title, Genre, Additional Tags (30 max), Description, Caption, Privacy (Public or Private).
+      * Able to upload: Image.

+### Viewing Songs

+* As a logged out user, I want to be able to view a selection of the most recent Songs.
+  * When I'm on the `/discover` page:
+    * I can view Recently Added Music and Genre's.

+* As a logged in user, I want to be able to view a custom home page containing:
+* When I'm on the `/discover` page:
+    * I can view Today's Mixes, Recently Played, Genre's, Liked Songs.

+* As a logged in _or_ logged out user, I want to be able to view a specific song and its associated comments and likes.
+  * When I'm on the `/:username/:songname` page:
+    * I can play the song, see comments on the song at the timestamp, like the song, song description, tags, artist.
+      * So that I can read and interact with the comments of other users, and add my own comments.

+### Updating Songs

+* As a logged in user, I want to be able to edit my Songs by clicking an Edit button associated with the song anywhere that song appears.
+  * When I'm on the `/:username`, `/:username/:songname`, or `/:username/sets/:songname` pages:
+    * I can click "Edit" to make permanent changes to the song.
+      * So that I can fix any errors I make in my song uploads, replace the file, etc..

+### Deleting Songs

+* As a logged in user, I want to be able to delete my Songs by clicking a Delete button associated with the song anywhere that song appears.
+    * When I'm on the `/:username`, `/:username/:songname`, or `/:username/sets/:songname` pages:
+    * I can click "Delete" to make permanent changes to the song.
+      * So that I can delete the song if needed.

+## Playlists

+### Playlist Homepage

+* As a logged in user _or_logged out, I want to be able to view all of the playlists I have made under the playlist homepage `/:username/sets`.
+* Playlist tile will have:
+  * Album cover of the first song.
+  * Username (small font)
+  * Name of Playlist (large font)
+  * List of songs in the playlist
+  * Playcount for each song

+* As a logged in user, I will be able to view the above in addition to:
+  * Edit Options (Share, Copy Link, Edit, Like, Add to queue, Delete Playlist)

+### Playlist Page

+* As a logged in user _or_ logged out, when navigating to the page of the playlist `/:username/sets/:playlistname` I will see the specifics of that playlist.
+* Playlist page will have:
+  * Playlist name
+  * Username
+  * Date created (how many hours ago)
+  * Album cover image
+  * User icon
+  * Tags for playlist
+  * Songs in playlist with playcount by it

+* As a logged in user, I will be able to view the above in addition to:
+  * Options tile (Share, Link, Edit, Like, Add to queue, Delete Playlist)

+## Albums

+## Album Main Page

+* As a logged in _or_ logged out user, I can see a list of albums by a particular artist `/:username/albums`.
+I will see the specifics of each album listed along with options:
+* Album will contain:
+  * Album Cover
+  * Usernmae
+  * Album Name
+  * List of songs
+  * Options tile (Favorite, Copy Link, Add to queue)

+* As a logged in user, I will see the above along with an edit option that will allow:
+  * Edit the album
+  * Delete the album